ialmit/stock-app/README.md

 # Back End
 ---------------------
-Business Logic:
+-Business Logic:
-Java
+-Java
-Spring Data
+-Spring Data
-Spring Security
+-Spring Security
-MQ for alerting users (rabbitMq?)
+-MQ for alerting users (rabbitMq?)

 Persistence:
-Postgres
+-Postgres

 Front End:
-Thymeleaf and CSS
+-Thymeleaf and CSS

 Deploy to AWS:
-EC2
+-EC2
-Apache and Tomcat
+-Apache and Tomcat

 CI/CD:
-CircleCI
+-CircleCI

 Future Considerations:
-Display changes in a stocks price over a period of time ex) AAPL is up 5% since 2 weeks ago.
+-Display changes in a stocks price over a period of time -ex) AAPL is up 5% since 2 weeks ago.
 MSFT is down 2% since 3 days ago.
-Create a Front End using Angular or React
+-Create a Front End using Angular or React